mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 * Configuration settings and examples for the ``config.json`` file if relevant
 * (If possible) Suggestions of where in the docs the content should go

-When the content has been refined, the updates are made to the documentation, and a PR opened against the relevant documentation branch for the feature.
+When the content has been refined, the Technical Writer updates the documentation and opens a PR against the relevant documentation branch for the feature.
 A further review process may be required before the PR is approved.

 You can read more about the review process [here](https://developers.mattermost.com/contribute/getting-started/code-review).

 ### Submitting Documentation With Your PR